fabiospampinato/overstated/README.md

 }
 ```

-It is modeled after React components and works in a similar way:
+It is modeled after a React class component and it works in a similar way:

-- There's a `state`, which you must never mutate directly.
+- There's a `state` object, which you must _never_ mutate directly.
 - There's a `setState` method, which:
   - Can accept either a new state object (which will be merged with the current one) or a function, which will be called with the current state as its first argument, which should return a new state object.
   - Can accept a callback function, which will be called once the state has been updated.
   - Returns a promise, which you can `await` if you need to wait until the state has been updated.

-- ℹ️ _Never_ mutate the state directly (`this.state.foo = 123`), always use `setState`.
+- ℹ️ _Never_ mutate the state directly (`this.state.foo = 123`), always use `setState` (`this.setState ({ foo: 123 })`).
-- ℹ️ If the next state depends on the current state you should call `setState` with a function, to make sure that you're computing the next state properly.
+- ℹ️ If the next state depends on the current state you should call `setState` with a function, to make sure that the state is computed properly and you aren't using an older version of the state object.

 You define your stores by extending the default one: